 To avoid chemical incidents, guidelines have been developed to require the use of protective suits to prevent negative impacts.
 All new chemicals entering a mill undergo an assessment to identify any potentially negative effects for employees, risks to health and safety and potential impacts on the effluent treatment plant.
-Safety audits conducted every three years at each operation consider the chemicals used and mill-specific procedures, and environmental risk assessments are conducted for each new chemical that enters the mill.
+Safety audits conducted every three to four years at each operation consider the chemicals used and mill-specific procedures, and environmental risk assessments are conducted for each new chemical that enters the mill.
 This includes severity of risks and thresholds at which increased management would be necessary.

 Representatives from Operations and Environment work together to assess the risk of different chemicals.
 Some chemicals have been banned entirely due to their toxicity, although this is not required by law, while other substances have been chosen specifically to reduce risk and mitigate environmental impacts.
 In addition, inventories are carefully tracked to quickly identify spills and abnormal consumption.
 Chemical management is audited as part of our environmental risk and compliance audits, where each facility is audited every three years.

-The table below lists the key chemicals we used in our operations.
+The table below lists the key chemicals we use in our operations.
 This data, provided by the suppliers, represents the total weight of these substances delivered to our North American pulp and paper operations over the fiscal year.